 Locations of East Asian Materials

-Visitors can gain access to the East Asian Collection by obtaining a pass at the Access & Privileges Office located by the main entrance of Regenstein Library.
+Visitors can gain access to the East Asian Collection by obtaining a pass at the main entrance of Regenstein Library.
+See the Visitor Information page.

 Locations at a Glance